 Leeds College of Music, part of the Leeds City College Group, has been a leading independent provider of music Further Education since 1993, with graduates including John Newman, Badly Drawn Boy, The Marmozets and Jimmi Naylor and Oliver Main of The Pigeon Detectives.
 However, the conservatoire’s unique relationship with Leeds City College means that it is now in a position to hand over delivery of its BTEC courses to the established and high-performing Further Education institution.

 Teaching of the BTEC courses will commence at Leeds City College in September 2018, a move that will put learners at the heart of the Creative Arts Faculty, studying alongside performing arts, media and art and design students.
-The faculty currently has around 1,000 students and and will be based at the College’s new Eastgate development, which will contain dedicated music and music technology facilities.
+The faculty currently has around 1,000 students and and will be based at the Network Academy campus, which will be fully refurbished and contain dedicated music and music technology facilities.

 BTEC Level 3 Extended Diploma students enrolling in 2017 will apply to Leeds College of Music and spend their first year at the conservatoire, followed by a second year at Leeds City College.
 Students wishing to start in September 2018, or later, will apply directly to Leeds City College.